 For each service…

-- Identify sources of dissatisfaction – What are the people involved in service delivery dissatisfied with?
+1. Identify sources of dissatisfaction – What are the people involved in service delivery dissatisfied with?
 What are customers dissatisfied with?
-All these sources of dissatisfaction provide motivation for change which is key for a successful Kanban initiative.
+All these sources of dissatisfaction provide motivation for change which is key for a successful Kanban initiative/project.

-- Identify classes of service – How do items enter and get treated in the system?
-Check this Classes of Service resource for more information.
+5. Identify classes of service – Understand how items enter and get treated in the system using Kanban classes of service.

 Source: The Official Kanban Guide

 If you’ve never heard of STATIK before, you’re probably a little confused about these steps.
 While we could go into a lot more detail about each one of them, this will be way beyond the scope of this article.
 So instead, there are a few important things you need to take away from here: